Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_01_concept_capabilities/guide.de-de.md

 ### Plans

-Six plans are available:

-- *Discovery*
-- *Production*
-- *Advanced*

-Here is an overview of the various plans' capabilities:
+Here is an overview of the capabilities of the three plans available:

 | Plan         | Number of nodes | MongoDB License | BI Connector  | Compass   |
 | ------------ | --------------- | --------------- | ------------  | --------- |